Graphing Exponential and Logarithmic Functions Worksheets

-- Match the lettered values to the tables and graphs; that does
+- Matching Worksheet - Match the lettered values to the tables and graphs; that does make it easier.

 Understanding how negative values affect the graphs are key.